Revisiting consistency for semi-supervised semantic segmentation: Introduction

 The consolidated paper proposes a simple and effective method for semi-supervised semantic segmentation.
 One-way consistency with clean teacher \cite{miyato19pami,xie20nips,french20bmvc} outperforms the two-way formulation in our validation experiments.
-In addition, it retains the memory footprint of supervised training because teacher activations do not have to be cached for gradient computation.
-Experiments with the standard convolutional architecture \cite{chen18pami} reveal that our photometric and geometric perturbations lead to competitive generalization performance and outperform their counterpart from a recent related work \cite{french20bmvc}.
-We observe a similar advantage in experiments with a recent efficient architecture \cite{orsic19cvpr}, which offers a similar performance while requiring an order of magnitude less computation.
+In addition, it retains the memory footprint of supervised training because the teacher activations depend on parameters that are treated as constants.
+Experiments with a standard convolutional architecture \cite{chen18pami} reveal that our photometric and geometric perturbations lead to competitive generalization performance and outperform their counterpart from a recent related work \cite{french20bmvc}.
+A similar advantage can be observed in experiments with a recent efficient architecture \cite{orsic19cvpr}, which offers a similar performance while requiring an order of magnitude less computation.
 To our knowledge, this is the first account of evaluation of semi-supervised algorithms for dense prediction with a model capable of real-time inference.
 This contributes to the goals of Green AI \cite{schwartz20cacm} by enabling competitive research with less environmental damage.

-\section{Related work}
+\section{Related Work}